TL;DR – How to Sleep in a Recliner

 So, is it ok to sleep in a recliner?
 Ultimately, the answer is yes, but the question itself is mostly self-selecting.

-Most people, if given a choice, would probably rather sleep in their bed.
+If given a choice, most people would probably rather sleep in their bed.
 Under certain conditions, though, that simply becomes impractical, if not outright impossible.
 In those instances, the right sleeper recliner is an excellent alternative.

 If you find yourself in need of one, take the time to make sure the one you purchase fits you well, and at a minimum: